-We now analyse the general electrical network model with two types of bond of admittance y_1 and y_2 in respective proportions 1 - p and p, and admittance ratio $\mu = y_2/y_1$ with μ either positive or pure imaginary.
-Our interest will be in finding how the overall admittance of the system varies as μ itself varies, and seeing how this can be determined in terms of the poles and zeros of the admittance function $Y(\mu)$.
+For a capacitor-inductor (C-L) network μ is a real negative number but we do not consider this case here.
+Our interest will be in how the overall admittance of the system varies as the admittance ratio μ itself varies, and considering how this can be determined in terms of the poles and zeros of the admittance function $Y(\mu)$.